 Resources & Reports

-Care Management in New York By: United Hospital Fund Priority Areas: Advancing Primary Care Date: August 2014 Type: Resources, Report
+Capitation and the Evolving Roles of Providers and Payers in New York By: United Hospital Fund Priority Areas: Advancing Primary Care Date: May 2016 Type: Resources, Report

 This United Hospital Fund report, supported by NYSHealth, examines the shifting roles of providers and payers related to the adoption of full-risk capitation.

 Performance of New York’s Accountable Care Organizations in Year 2 of the Medicare Shared Savings Program By: United Hospital Fund Priority Areas: Advancing Primary Care Date: April 2016 Type: Resources, Report

 This United Hospital Fund report, supported by NYSHealth, examines how New York’s Accountable Care Organizations (ACOs) performed during the second year of the federal Medicare Shared Savings Program.